 The airport has three main car parking lots and one premium shaded parking.
-Parking lot 1 has capacity for 608 cars and is located east of the airport entrance.
-Parking lot 2 which is located opposite to the passenger terminal building can accommodate up to 288 cars.
+Car park one has capacity for 608 cars and is located east of the airport entrance.
+Number two is located opposite to the passenger terminal building and can accommodate up to 288 cars.

-Parking lot three is on the west of the airport entrance and has a capacity for parking 613 cars.
+Car park three is on the west of the airport entrance and has a capacity for parking 613 cars.
 The premium shaded parking has capacity to park 33 cars.
-All the car parking lots are operated by OAMC.
+All car parks are operated by OAMC.

-The car park area was expanded in 2010, which increased the total car park spaces to 1,542.
+The car parking area was expanded in 2010, which increased the total number of spaces to 1,542.